-The results of the study will be discussed in Chapter five.
-Chapter 5 focuses on the findings in this research, and it could add insight and a new perspective to any existing research.
+The results of the study will be discussed in Chapter 5, which focuses on the findings in this research, and it could add insight and a new perspective to any existing research.
 A summary of how the themes relate to the theoretical framework, the findings, and the conclusion will be presented in Chapter 5.